rehierl/node-tree-outliner/3-basic-design/3-7-1-implementation.md

 inner sections need to be closed.

 1. Inner sections may have parent containers that are descendants to `n0`.
-   These sections will be closed before the exit event of `n0` is reached.
+   These sections will be closed before the exit event of `n0` is reached (i.e. same routine, but with regards to another parent container).
 2. `n0` is the parent container of inner sections, but some non-default rule applies.
 These sections will be closed before the exit event of `n0` is entered.